joffrey-bion/chrome-devtools-kotlin/README.md

 ## Protocol version & Code generation

-This client is partly generated based on information from the "latest" JSON descriptors found in the [ChromeDevTools/devtools-protocol](https://github.com/ChromeDevTools/devtools-protocol/tree/master/json) repository.
+This client is partly generated based on information from the "latest" (a.k.a ["tip-of-tree"](https://chromedevtools.github.io/devtools-protocol/tot/)) JSON descriptors found in the [ChromeDevTools/devtools-protocol](https://github.com/ChromeDevTools/devtools-protocol/tree/master/json) repository.
 All the domains' commands and events defined in these protocol descriptors are therefore available in `chrome-devtools-kotlin`, as well as their doc and deprecated/experimental status.

-The protocol definitions are automatically updated daily.
+The protocol definitions are automatically updated daily, but releases of `chrome-devtools-kotlin` are still manual.
 If you're missing some APIs or updates, don't hesitate to open an issue to request a new release with updated protocol.

 ## Usage

 ### About the API

-The Chrome Devtools Protocol defines "domains" that expose some commands and events.
+The Chrome Devtools Protocol defines **_domains_** that expose some commands and events.
 You can find the list and documentation of all domains in the [protocol's web page](https://chromedevtools.github.io/devtools-protocol/).

-The protocol requires to attach to a "target" (via a web socket connection) in order to interact with it.
+The protocol requires to attach to a **_target_** (via a web socket connection) in order to interact with it.
 Targets can be the browser itself, a browser tab, a service worker, etc.
 Each type of target supports only a subset of the available domains.